-I am a historian of modern Russia with further specialisations in German and Eastern European 20th century history.
-I have particular interests in the history of violence, occupation, and famine.
+I am a historian of the Soviet period with further specialisations in German and Eastern European 20th century history.
+I have particular interests in the intersectional histories of violence, occupation, and famine.

 Slaveski, F. 2015.
 Fighting stalinism from within.
 Military raids on party pre-election meetings and troop violence across the post-war Soviet space, 1945-1946.
 ‘Europe, 1945: Liberation, Occupation, Retribution’ Conference at the National Research University - Higher School of Economics, Moscow, June 2015.